Solution to Lawvere's first problem: a Grothendieck topos that has proper class many quotient topoi: Abstract

 \section{Abstract}

-This paper solves the first problem of the open problems in topos theory posted by William Lawvere, which asks the existence of a Grothendieck topos that has a proper class many quotient topoi.
-This paper concretely constructs such Grothendieck topoi, including the presheaf topos of the free monoid generated by countably infinite elements $\mathbf{PSh}(M_\omega)$.
-Utilizing the combinatorics of the classifying topos of the theory of inhabited objects and considering pairing functions, the problem is reduced to making rigid relational structures.
-This is accomplished by using Kunen's theorem on elementary embeddings in set theory.
+This paper solves the first of the open problems in topos theory posted by William Lawvere, concerning the existence of a Grothendieck topos that has proper class many quotient topoi.
+This paper concretely constructs such Grothendieck topoi, including the presheaf topos on the free monoid generated by countably infinitely many elements $\mathbf{PSh}(M_\omega)$.
+Utilizing the combinatorics of the classifying topos of the theory of inhabited objects and with the help of a system of pairing functions, the problem is reduced to a theorem of Vop\v{e}nka, Pultr, and Hedrl\'{ı}n, which states that any set admits a rigid relational structure.